 Certainly the Lineham Ridge hike started off with a bang – of beauty.
 Within minutes of leaving the trailhead you can’t miss the Rowe Creek streambed.
 It dazzles you with its’ brilliant red argillite – a fine grained sedimentary rock.

-For the next 3.9 kilometers it’s a hike on a moderate grade through country that feels to me like a grizzly might pop out the woods at any second.
+For the next 3.9 kilometres it’s a hike on a moderate grade through country that feels to me like a grizzly might pop out the woods at any second.
 That’s the one problem with Waterton Lakes NP – it does have a large grizzly population and there have been incidents over the years.
 It might be best if you didn’t read The Bear’s Embrace before you visit Waterton.

 Fortunately the only bear we saw over the three days was a small black bear just off the road by the Prince of Wales Hotel.
 But I did see bear scat just up from where the photo below was taken.
-It got the adrenalin going so I broke out in song which should be enough to scare any wild animal away.
+It got the adrenaline going so I broke out in song which should be enough to scare any wild animal away.

 From Rowe Basin you begin climbing in earnest.
-Its a total of 540 meters (1770 feet) from here to the top of the ridge.
+Its a total of 540 metres (1770 feet) from here to the top of the ridge.
 Fortunately it’s also glorious hiking.
 There are wildflowers about, and even some big horned sheep next to the cliffs.
 They refused to pose properly for photos.
 If you want to visit the Upper Rowe Lakes look out for the spur trail as it takes off just above Rowe Basin.

 Hiking Lineham Ridge is delightful once you’re out of the berry bushes.
 It’s a hike that offers superlative views for the better part of three hours and those views to the south are of the equally beautiful Glacier National Park.